Homepage • Citizens Services • Public Safety • Burning Permit

-Burning permit
+Burning Permit

 Please allow 24 hours for the permit to be issued.

-Why ask for a burning permit?
+Why get a burning permit?

 The permit is valid for 5 days and allows you to burn leaves and branches.